 I realized that the book told the truth, and I was convinced by its case and evidence for that belief, and I thought no more of it that day.
 But that opened the door to God I had closed fifteen years previously when I set off on the prodigal's path to self-destruction.
 When I ended my reading of the Gospel of John, I had testified to myself (I thought I was alone) that I believed that I had accepted the truth presented in the Gospel of John, that Jesus is the Son of God.
 But Someone else must have been there with me!
 I did not guess that just doing that brought not merely God, but Jesus Christ back into my heart and life to be my Savior and Lord.
 But it did!
 I began hearing from the Spirit, and being urged to leave on graduation and take work in Minneapolis with my Christian uncle and aunt in their landscaping business, I left Eastern Washington University, Cheney, Washington (a once small college town in the Potholes/Palouse Wheat Country of Eastern Washington) and moved to Minneapolis.
 I immediately was ushered into a new life in Christ, taken to a real, living, Bible-based church of the Lord, where I could begin to grow in the knowledge and stature of the Lord Jesus under Bible-based preaching and study and prayer and fellowship with the church.

 I had lost fifteen years of my life in terrible folly and sin and spiritual apostasy, yet God restored me to himself and his kingdom, and saved me from death and destruction where I was surely headed.
 I could not remake the past, nor redeem the shameful deeds of my sinfulness, but Christ could!
 It doesn't all happen at once, but He makes all things new as the scripture says.
 I became, due to the grace of Christ and his power to save and restore, a Christian, something I had fifteen years before this vowed not to be again!
 I gladly ate those foolish words, as I wouldn't dream of returning to a life of sin and self-serving indulgment of this world and its pleasures and poisons.
 That was death, not life, I found.
 That was error, not truth.
 I had taken a wrong path and now had been set back on the path to life.
 I am so glad Christ saved me--again!
 I want the truth, I want life, I want the happiness and light that only Jesus can give.
 The bumper stickers you used to see were wrong, in my experience.
-I didn't find "it".
-"It" found me!
-That makes all the difference in the world.--Ronald Ginther
+I didn't find "Christ".
+He found me!
+I was not seeking to be a Christian at all But still, due to the prayers of others, He had mercy on me and intervened.
+Otherwise I would be lost and have gone to hell.
+That intervention of his made all the difference in the world for me.--Ronald Ginther